-(1) Agreement on all issues.
-If mediation results in an agreement on all of the issues on appeal, dismissal of the appeal will be governed by Rule 15 Tenn.
-R. App.
-P. The Rule 15 stipulation of dismissal shall be filed within five (5) days of the conclusion of the mediation.

-(2) Agreement on some but not all issues.
+- (1) Agreement on all issues.
+If mediation results in an agreement on all of the issues on appeal, dismissal of the appeal will be governed by Tennessee Rule of Appellate Procedure 15.
+The Rule 15 stipulation of dismissal shall be filed within five (5) days of the conclusion of the mediation. - (2) Agreement on some but not all issues.
 If mediation results in an agreement on some, but not all, of the issues on appeal, counsel shall file with the Appellate Mediation Office the Stipulation as to Matters No Longer in Controversy within five (5) days of the conclusion of the mediation.